The Vampire Lestat: Plot summary

-The book returns to the present, with Lestat and his band successfully launching their rock career.
-He receives several threats from other vampires but dismisses them and schedules a major concert to take place in San Francisco, On the eve of the concert, Louis tracks Lestat down to the remote home where he's preparing with his band and they share a forgiving and romantic reunion.
-Louis has read Lestat's autobiography during their time apart, just as Lestat read Louis's Interview with the Vampire, so they arrive at a greater understanding of one another's history and mindset.
-Lestat proceeds with the concert, with Louis accompanying him backstage and the two sharing a kiss before the show.
-However, the concert is attacked by vampires who oppose Lestat's revelations about their nature and history.
-Louis and Lestat fight through the crowd, but are outnumbered.
-Mysteriously, the vampires attacking Louis and Lestat begin to burst into flames.
-Gabrielle drives in as she has been tracking Lestat's recent rise to stardom and the three escape in her car.
-It is then revealed that Lestat's concert has awakened Akasha, who burned the attacking vampires.
-The book ends on a cliffhanger, as Lestat feels Akasha arrive to kidnap him for some unknown purpose.
+In the present, before Lestat's concert, Louis tracks him down.
+Louis has read Lestat's autobiography, just as Lestat read Louis's Interview with the Vampire, and they reconcile.
+Lestat proceeds with the concert and they kiss.
+The concert is later attacked by vampires who oppose Lestat's revelations, until they burst into flames.
+Gabrielle arrives after tracking Lestat's recent stardom and they escape with Louis.
+It is revealed that Lestat's concert has awakened Akasha, who burned the attacking vampires.
+Lestat feels Akasha arrive to kidnap him for some unknown purpose.

+Background

+Anne Rice's inspiration for Lestat's rock star persona was the Doors' lead vocalist Jim Morrison. whose music she discovered when she was writing The Vampire Lestat.
+Rice related in a May 2010 Facebook post, "It was Morrison's voice I heard when I wrote the songs for Lestat.
+Here's the closest thing in the wide world to my hero."

 Publication

 The Vampire Lestat was released on October 31, 1985.
 Told from the point of view of Lestat, who was previously introduced in Interview with the Vampire, the novel explores the titular vampire's backstory.
 The Vampire Lestat also reinforces and expands upon Rice's vampire mythology, and The New York Times critic Michiko Kakutani noted, "We learn lots of 'facts' about vampires and vampire culture.
 We learn that they cry tears of blood, that they're capable of reading other people's minds, that they can be destroyed by fire and sunlight.
 We learn that 'no vampire may ever destroy another vampire, except that the coven master has the power of life and death over all of his flock'; and we learn that 'no vampire shall ever reveal his true nature to a mortal and allow that mortal to live'."

-In a 1985 interview, it was mentioned that the novel would soon be adapted into a film.
+In December 1985, it was reported that the novel would soon be adapted into a film.